Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Stem

-The frontmost part of the ship is called the stem.
-There are two types of stem, raked and plumb stem.
+The front part of a ship is called the stem.
+There are two types of stem: raked and upright stem.

-The raked stem incline at a certain angle to the water streamlines, whereas the plumb stem, is perpendicular to the water streamline.
+The raked stem inclines at a certain angle to the water streamlines.
+In contrast, the upright stem is perpendicular to the water streamline.

 Forecastle

 A forecastle is the leading or frontend part of a ship.
-The forecast length should not be less than 7% of the total deck length.
+The forecast length should not exceed 7% of the total deck length.

 The forecastle is smooth to identify due to the sudden rise in the foredeck near the bow.
-In the past year, forecastle was used by the military or solder to take the defensive position in military vessels.
+In the past year, forecastles were used by the military or soldiers to take defensive positions in military vessels.

-Nowadays, the forecastle is to hold, anchor, and secure some principal parts of a ship.
+The forecastle is to hold, anchor, and secure some principal ship parts.

 Foredeck